Three renowned design teams are offering ambitious plans to reimagine the Lake Monona Waterfront between Olin Park and Williamson Street.

 The plan features a “story walk” with elements like sidewalk graphics and quotes on walls along the project site’s four districts.

-“Law Park Edge,” to the east of Monona Terrace, would include a new park over John Nolen Drive with amphitheater, boat house and community center, restaurant, outdoor event space, beach and swimming.
+“Law Park Ledge,” to the east of Monona Terrace, would include a new park over John Nolen Drive with amphitheater, boat house and community center, restaurant, outdoor event space, beach and swimming.

 “Lake Lounge,” to the west of the convention center, would showcase the lake edge with new areas for food trucks and a new bridge system to the state Capitol.
 The “Community Causeway” seeks to make John Nolen Drive safer for pedestrians by reducing traffic speed and improving bike and pedestrian crossings while using raingardens and wetlands to clean stormwater coming from the roadway.